All Episodes

 It was telling readers the looming dangers of a new ice age.

-Each prediction carried its own elements of doom, saying Canada could be wiped out, or lower crop yields would mean billions will die.
+Each prediction carried its own elements of doom, saying Canada could be wiped out or lower crop yields would mean billions will die.

 Just as the weather has changed over time, so has the reporting, blowing hot or cold with short-term changes in temperature.

-Geologists think the world may be frozen up again.
+As the Times put it on February 24th, 1895, geologists think the world may be frozen up again.

 Those concerns lasted well into the late 20s.